pagopa/b2b-portals/.infrastructure/README.md

 ### Step 4: Add the IAM role as GitHub environment secret

 In order to allow github to manage the aws resources you have to add the `IAM_ROLE` environment secret filled with the `arn` of `GitHubActionIACRole` role.
 Find the `arn` of the role via management console.

+### Step 5: Run manually the workflow "Deploy Infrastructure" and Check on AWS

+After verifying that the "Code Review Infra" workflow ran correctly without errors, from the Actions section of GitHub, manually run the "Deploy Infrastructure" workflow.
+Monitor its execution and make sure it finishes successfully.
+Finally, connect to the AWS console and verify that all the resources of Strapi's interest have been deployed, such as:
+- Bucket S3 for Strapi Media Library
+- Cluster ECS Fargate
+- Repository ECR
+- Database RDS Aurora PostgreSQL
+- VPC and Application Load Balancer